Why Lithium Portable Power Station?

 The Lithium battery has a much higher electrical efficiency compared with lead acid batteries.
 LiFeTech lithium batteries are typically 98% charge efficient compared to between 70% and 85% with the lead acid batteries.
 They also have significantly faster charging times than lead acid batteries.

-What this means is the Lithium battery will charge not only more efficiently, but more quickly than a lead acid battery.
+What this means is the Lithium battery will charge more efficiently and more quickly than a lead acid battery.
 This can be particularly important in situations with limited charging methods available, such as from solar panels.

 For example, camper van owners have reported that their LiFePO4 batteries are fully charged from solar panels by midday compared to 4 to 5pm using their old lead acid batteries.